Todd McLellan

-Todd Andrew McLellan (born October 3, 1967) is a Canadian professional ice hockey coach and former player.
-He is the current head coach of the Los Angeles Kings of the National Hockey League (NHL).
-He previously served as head coach of the San Jose Sharks (2008–2015) and Edmonton Oilers (2015–2018), and as an assistant coach with the Detroit Red Wings (2005–2008), with whom he won the Stanley Cup in 2008.
-He was drafted in 1986 by the New York Islanders, but only played five games with the major league club in the 1987–88 season before retiring in the minors the following season due to recurring injury.
+Todd Andrew McLellan (born October 3, 1967) is a Canadian professional ice hockey coach and former player who is the head coach for the Detroit Red Wings of the National Hockey League (NHL).
+He previously served as head coach of the San Jose Sharks, Edmonton Oilers, and Los Angeles Kings, and as an assistant coach with the Red Wings, with whom he won the Stanley Cup in 2008.
+He was drafted in 1986 by the New York Islanders and played five games with the major league club in the 1987–88 season before retiring in the minors the following season due to recurring injury.

 Playing career

 After living in Goodeve, Saskatchewan, and Melville, Saskatchewan, during his childhood, McLellan started his playing career with the Saskatoon Blades of the Western Hockey League (WHL) from 1983 to 1987.
-In the 1986 NHL Entry Draft, he was drafted by the New York Islanders in the fifth round.
+In the 1986 NHL entry draft, he was drafted by the New York Islanders in the fifth round.
 He played a total of five games at the NHL level, spending most of two seasons with the Islanders' American Hockey League (AHL) affiliate, the Springfield Indians.
 However, recurring shoulder injuries dating back to his junior hockey days ended McLellan's North American playing career after the 1988–89 season.
-He scored his only NHL goal on his league debut on December 28, 1987 in a 6-4 loss to the New Jersey Devils.
+He scored his only NHL goal in his debut on December 28, 1987, in a 6–4 loss to the New Jersey Devils.

 He returned home to study at the University of Saskatchewan for a year, before resuming his playing career for S.IJ.
 Utrecht of the Eredivisie in the Netherlands.
-During his three seasons there, the team hired a new coach, who moved in with McLellan and made him a player-coach, which McLellan recognizes as the reason he became interested in coaching.
+During his three seasons there, the team hired a new coach, who moved in with McLellan and made him a player-coach, which McLellan recognizes as why he became interested in coaching.